ZXJ-DSA/HASP/README.md

 # HASP
-The implementation code of paper "A Spatio-temporal Optimized Framework for High-throughput
+The implementation code of our paper.

-Shortest Distance Query Processing on Dynamic Road Networks" (Submitted to SIGMOD 2026).
 Please refer to the paper for the algorithm details.

 ## Algorithms